 THE BASICS OF ANY POSTING…

-on their own.
+own.
 You must re-post at the first sign of weakness, with retesting every week until the ears finally stand on their own.
 Sometimes ears will sporadically need to be re-posted as your puppy goes through all the different growth stages.
-During these
+During these times just

 you test the ears… at first the ears will stand for only about 20 to 30 minutes, then an hour or two, the half a day, a whole day and even a week or two.
 Just test and post as needed until the end.
 Be careful NOT to undo all that hard work by leaving